Tails 1.1~beta1 created by upgrade from ISO from a 1.0 USB does not boot

 It's likely that devices that go through a 1.0->1.1 automated upgrade would have exactly the same issue, BTW... but the good news is that we won't propose such an incremental upgrade.

-#15 Updated by intrigeri about 5 years ago
+#15 Updated by intrigeri over 5 years ago

 Left to do: a few tests, documented in https://mailman.boum.org/pipermail/tails-dev/2014-June/006177.html.